-According to the EPA River Waterbodies Risk map, the River Tolka, located approximately 800 m south of Site, is at risk of deteriorating or being less than 'Good' under the Water Framework Directive.
-The current River Tolka River Waterbody WFD status is unassigned.
+According to the Transitional Water Quality map 2010-2022, the section of the River Liffey north of site is considered unpolluted and its transitional Waterbody WFD status is moderate.
+According to the EPA River Waterbodies Risk map, the River Liffey 175 m west of Site is at risk of deteriorating or being at less than 'Good' status under the Water Framework Directive.
+The River Waterbody WFD status of the River Dodder is moderate.

-5.1.6.3 Surface Water Abstractions
+5.1.6.3 Surface Water Abstraction

-The GSI online map viewer did not identify any Group Water Scheme Abstraction points within a 500 m radius of the Site.
+The GSI online map viewer did not show any Group Water Scheme Abstraction points within a 500 m radius of the Site.